nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 **********************

 The Zigbee ZBOSS OSIF layer subsystem acts as the linking layer between the :ref:`nrfxlib:zboss` and the |NCS|.
-The layer is automatically enabled when you enable the ZBOSS library with the :option:`CONFIG_ZIGBEE` Kconfig option.
+The layer is automatically enabled when you enable the ZBOSS library with the :kconfig:`CONFIG_ZIGBEE` Kconfig option.

 For more information about the library, see :ref:`lib_zigbee_osif`.